-My husband Barrett and I have been married for 21 years.
-We are the proud parents of two boys.
-Hal is 9 and a very excited 4th grader.
-Because of Hal, we are proud Plano ISD parents as well!
-Our younger son Harry is a very excitable and adventurous 4 and ½ year old.
-Our family is completed by our two fur babies- a lab mix rescue pup named Chani and a one-eyed cat named Sammy.
+I am the proud mom of two boys.
+Hal is 10 and a very excited 5th grader.
+My younger son Harry is a very excitable and adventurous 5 year old in kindergarten.
+I have two fur babies- a lab mix rescue pup named Chani and a one-eyed cat named Sammy.
 We have lived out in Murphy for the last 6 years.
 As a family, we enjoy watching Hal play baseball on the weekends, seeing movies, and visiting with our friends.
 When I get a little “me” time, I love to shop and have spa time, but my all-time favorite hobby is baking and cooking for friends and family.
 I’m hoping for a show on the Food Network when I retire from principaling!

 I look forward to collaborating with the Shepard parents, staff, and students towards achieving Shepard’s mission of cultivating a positive and meaningful learning community to ensure academic, social, and emotional success for students.
 I believe our motto of “Together We Can” is a great starting point!